User Interface Guide

 |---|---|---|

-| - | Click or Drag over cells | Toggle triggers. |
+| - | Click or drag over cells | Toggles triggers. |

-Command | Click or Drag over cells | Toggle accents. |
+Command | Click or drag over cells | Toggles accents. |

 Shift | Drag over cells | Changes the volume sequence. |

-Alt | Drag and drop | Copies sequences one beat at a time. |
+Alt | Drag and drop | Copies the sequence one beat at a time. |

-| - | Execute Duplicate Sequence from the context menu | Duplicates the current sequence to the end position. |
+| - | Execute Duplicate Sequence from the context menu | Duplicates the current sequence to the selected end position. |

-| - | Execute Double Tempo from the context menu | Rearrange grids to play the current sequence at double the speed. |
+| - | Execute Double Tempo from the context menu | Rearranges the grid to play the current sequence at double speed. |

-| - | Execute Halve Tempo from the context menu | Rearrange grids to play the current sequence at half the speed. |
+| - | Execute Halve Tempo from the context menu | Rearranges the grid to play the current sequence at half speed. |

 Envelope